apache/pulsar/site2/docs/security-kerberos.md

 };
 ```

-In this setting, the principal of Pulsar Broker and keyTab file indicates the role of Broker when you are authenticating with ZooKeeper.
+In this setting, the principal of Pulsar Broker and keyTab file indicates the role of Broker when you authenticate with ZooKeeper.

 ## Regarding authentication between BookKeeper and Broker

-Pulsar Broker acts as a Kerberos client when you are authenticating with Bookie.
+Pulsar Broker acts as a Kerberos client when you authenticate with Bookie.
 According to [BookKeeper document](http://bookkeeper.apache.org/docs/latest/security/sasl/), you need to add `bookkeeperClientAuthenticationPlugin` parameter in `broker.conf`:

 ```
 bookkeeperClientAuthenticationPlugin=org.apache.bookkeeper.sasl.SASLClientProviderFactory